Success on Pinterest

 - Links to related content on your site.
 Introduce them to more of your content they might like.
 For example, if you have a bread recipe that has gone viral, do you have more bread recipes on your site they might be interested in?
 Don’t assume they will use the search bar.
 Put a link in the post making it easy for them to click.

 - Ability to share your content.
 Pinterest users like to share and save for later.
-Make it easy for them by adding a simple plug in to your site listing all the social media channels you think your readers would like to share to.
-I’m a BIG fan of Social Warfare.
+Make it easy for them by adding a simple plug in to your site listing all the social media channels you think your readers would like to share too.

 Knowing Your Audience